FC Goa's Clifford Miranda hopes to secure AFC Champions League spot | Goal.com

 "Just because they (Jamshedpur) have not had a good season does not mean that they will come easy at us tomorrow (Wednesday).
 This is football and I'm sure that we are going to face an equally competitive team - a team who will want to win.
 I don't see it as an easy game or us taking it lightly.
 It's a very important and crucial game for us against a very good opponent who beat us in Goa," he remarked.

-Should the Gaurs fail to pick a point in Jamshedpur, ATK will have a shot at making it to the AFC Champions League with if they win against Bengaluru FC.
+Should the Gaurs fail to pick a point in Jamshedpur, ATK will have a shot at making it to the AFC Champions League with a win against Bengaluru FC.

 "From the beginning, the club (FC Goa) had some objectives and one of it was to top the league.
 If we get a result from tomorrow's game, one of our objectives will be achieved - to top the league and play in the AFC Champions League," Miranda revisioned.